spudlyo/public/git.md

     05d5390cf537efeab95b0e80c987b83fc855bca0

-So we've asked git to hash the content we passed in via STDIN and we've also asked it to store it in the object database.
-It returned a 40 character SHA1 hash of the content, and if you've ever worked with git before you've likely seen these.
+We've asked git to hash the content we passed in via STDIN and we've also asked it to store it in the object database.
+It returned a 40 character SHA1 hash of the content, and if you've ever worked with git before, you've likely seen one of these.
 You can also refer to this hash by its first four characters like `05d5` which is pretty handy.

 # Where did git put it?

-In the previous example we asked `git hash-object` to write our string the objects database.
 Let's see how that was stored in the `.git` directory.

 ```shell
 tree .git